 (ii) the size of the particles of the radioactive material concerned,

-unless the Council authorizes the licensee, in writing, to make allowances for either or both of those matters.
+unless the Council authorises the licensee, in writing, to make allowances for either or both of those matters.

 (3) The maximum concentrations specified in column 1 of Table I of Schedule VIII are based on exposure to airborne radioactive material in the concentrations specified in that column for 40 hours in any period of 7 consecutive days.